shihmicrolab/Automation/README.md

 matGUI program.
 It also contains a short video that can be viewed as reference to the README file.

+- (Control Board.rar)
+Folder which contains files for the control board.

+- (PogoPin.zip)
+Folder which contains files for the pogo pin board.

 Requirements List :

 DMF Automation System :